-“At the time, we were working to get more dairy products to food banks,” explains Jerod Matthews, senior account manager of manufacturing sourcing at Feeding America®.
+“At the time, we were working to get more dairy products to food banks,” explains Jerod Matthews, director of dairy supply chain at Feeding America®.
 “They often didn’t get a lot of dairy items because of their perishability; food banks have to be set up to handle this kind of inventory.
 Innovative programs like First Run worked hand-in-hand with us to make dairy items more accessible.”

 After ironing out all the details, we were ready to send a truck full of cheese to a food bank in Wisconsin—the beginning of a great legacy.